Presencial, Online, Streaming

 • Practical case.

 Module 3.
-EXPERT COURSE IN FINANCING, RESTRUCTURING AND INSOLVENCIES
+EXPERT COURSE IN PEOPLE MANAGEMENT AND BUSINESS LEADERSHIP (CDG)

 Objectives: